LucaBonamino/algebraic_immunity_rs/README.md

 # algebraic_immunity_rs
-A rust library to compute the algebraic immunity of Boolean functions.
+A Rust library to compute the algebraic immunity of Boolean functions.

 ## Installation
 Add the dependency to your `Cargo.toml`: